sidgyl-anz/guardrails/README.md

 ### 3.1.
 Prompt Injection Detection

-The prompt injection detection guardrail is implemented in the `_filter_prompt_injection` method.
-It uses a two-stage approach to detect prompt injection attacks.
+The prompt injection detection guardrail is implemented in the `_filter_prompt_injection` method and now relies on the `llm-guard` library.
+The `PromptInjection` scanner is invoked to evaluate each user prompt.
+If `llm-guard` is not available, the system falls back to simple keyword and regex checks.

-First, it checks the prompt against a list of known injection patterns using regular expressions.
-This is a fast and efficient way to block common attacks.

-Second, it uses a semantic similarity model to compare the prompt to a list of known malicious prompts.
-This allows the system to detect novel attacks that may not be caught by the regular expression filter.

 ### 3.2.
 PII Detection and Anonymization